 Artist in Residence Series at UMaine

-SISS is helping to fund an Artists in Residence series at the University of Maine in Orono, a program initiated by the Littlefield Gallery of Winter Harbor in 2014.
+SISS is working to help support art education programs such as the Artists in Residence series at the University of Maine in Orono, a program initiated by the Littlefield Gallery of Winter Harbor in 2014.

-This program puts professional artist into the university sculpture studio to work alongside the students while sharing ideas, techniques and enthusiasm and giving students a glimpse of the vigor and rewards of a life in the arts.
+The UMaine program puts professional artist into the University sculpture studio to work alongside the students while sharing ideas, techniques and enthusiasm and giving students a glimpse of the vigor and rewards of a life in the arts.

-SISS is putting the proceeds of the gift of the Don Meserve sculpture collection sales towards this project.
+SISS has allocated the proceeds of the gift of the Don Meserve sculpture collection sales towards projects such as this one.
 Don’s history as a teacher and mentor make this a perfect match while it also adds to the ideals SISS has contributed to the arts in Maine.

 The University of Maine Alumni Foundation published in UMaine Today’s Summer edition, an article on their Artist in Residency program.
 The online version of the article titled “Great Works: Artist-in-residence program brings sculptors to campus” can be read at the UMaine Today website.